Hadigheha/hadigheha.github.io/_teaching/Nonlinear-Analysis-and-Application.md

 date: 2020-10-1
 location: "Tabriz, Iran"
 ---
 This text is designed for Ph.D students in the mathematics discipline.
-It discusses theiry an differnt applications of uncertainty theory.
+It discusses the theory and differnt applications of uncertainty theory.

 Contents
 ======